Loli-Feature-Flags/website/docs/reference/sdk/architectures/multi-instance-services.md

 ## Consistent evaluations

-If you instead need all service instances to (nearly) always evaluate with the same Loli specification version/copy, you need to do some extra work.
+If you instead need all service instances to (nearly) always evaluate with the same Loli specification version/copy, you need to do some extra work respectively choose a specific primary storage solution for the Loli specification.

 ### Pushing Specification Changes